jolatime/CS-Projects/CourseWork/README.md

 # Course Work Northern Michigan Univserity
 <br>
-This folder includes most, not all, of my coursework throughout my time at NMU through the Computer Science Department.
-It is all broken down by the course number and includes only CS courses
+This folder includes most, not all, of my computer science projects I've completed at Northern Michigan University.